Crystal-Nest/server-sided-portals-datapack-example/README.md

 This simple example datapack provides the basic structure to use [Server Sided Portals](https://github.com/Crystal-Nest/server-sided-portals).
 It adds two dimensions, a copy of the overworld and a complete void one, and defines for each the block tag for the portal frame.
-For the overworld-copy dimension, an item tag is added to change the requirement to light up the portal: a breeze rod (blaze in older versions) is required.
+For the overworld-copy dimension, an item tag is added to change the requirement to light up the portal: a breeze rod (blaze rod in older versions) is required.

 ## Usage